kieran-mackle/AutoTrader/content/_posts/2025-12-06-comparing-strengths.md

-# The Relative Strength Index
+# Relative Strength Index
 The Relative Strenght Index (RSI) is an oscillator used to reflect the strength of an instrument, relative to its own recent price levels.
 Bound by 0 and 100, a higher value indicators greater strength, meaning that price is stronger relative to its recent history.
-There are many ways to use the RSI as a trading indicator;
+There are many ways to use the RSI as a trading indicator:

-1) To indicate overbought (RSI > 70) and oversold (RSI <30) regions
+1. To indicate overbought (RSI > 70) and oversold (RSI < 30) regions;
-2) To detect bullish or bearish divergence (see my [previous post]() about this)
+2. To detect bullish or bearish divergence (see my [previous post](../../11/08/detecting-divergence.html) about this);
-3) To determine the direction of the trend (downtrend when RSI < 50, uptrend when RSI > 50)
+3. To determine the direction of the trend (downtrend when RSI < 50, uptrend when RSI > 50).